-Ms. Shorter, CPA, CA and CIA, is a senior finance and accounting professional with 15 years of experience in the mineral exploration sector and has served as CFO of various junior venture companies.
-Ms. Shorter was previously employed as an audit manager at Davidson & Company LLP specializing in the mining industry and has extensive experience in financial reporting.
-Ms. Shorter was nominated as Director on October 27, 2022, and appointed as the Audit Committee Chair.
+Ms. Shorter is a senior finance and accounting professional with 15 years of experience in the mineral exploration sector and has served as CFO of various junior venture companies.
+She has extensive international experience with development projects as well as operating assets.
+Ms. Shorter was also previously employed as an audit manager at Davidson & Company LLP specializing in the mining industry and has extensive experience in financial reporting.
+Ms. Shorter is a CPA, CA, and holds a Bachelor of Commerce degree with Honours from the University of British Columbia.
+Ms. Shorter was appointed as director on October 27, 2022, and is the Audit Committee Chair.